SBM blog CTA mobile 1

 When customers log onto a mobile app, the encrypted and authenticated channel gives them the peace of mind that they’re indeed sharing information with your business.

 Delivering these operational messages in-app is the best way to stay secure and compliant with privacy regulations.
-It also gives users the context to understand what they need to do and makes it easy for them to take action immediately.
+It also gives users the context to understand what they need to do and makes it easy to take action immediately.

 Most people consider push notifications less intrusive than SMS messaging.
 You don’t need an opt-in consent to send these messages, and there are fewer limitations to the content (e.g., there’s no restriction to character length or formatting.)